iot2tangle/XDK110-Bosch/http-sdcard/README.md

 **This package is a variation of the HTTP one that allows to use WLAN SSID, Password, Host and other needed values from a config file on a micro sd card, which makes possible to use the XDK in diferent networks without need to recompile (you just change values in the config file and you are ready to go)**

 - xdk2streams-c (C Code to build and flash to your XDK)
-- xdk2mam-streams (Rust code to start a listener server)
+- xdk2mam-rust (Rust code to start a listener server)

-# Instructions
+# Instructions for the XDK110

 ## Requirements
 In order to be able to run the code on this repo you will to [download XDK Workbench](https://xdk.bosch-connectivity.com/software-downloads), have a XDK 110 and insall Node on the computer you are going to use as listener server.